 Dental Disease in Pets

 According to the American Veterinary Dental Society (AVDS), 80% of dogs and 70% of cats older than 3 years of age will manifest some form of dental disease.
 This can be easily prevented with regular check-ups and visits to your vet.
-For the month of February we offer FREE dental consultations.
+For the month of February we offer 20% discount on all dental procedures.
 Home monitoring is of great importance too.
-Checking the mouth of your pet at least once a week can be crucial for preventing dental disease.
+Checking the mouth of your pet at least once a month can be crucial for preventing dental disease.

 Poor dental health can lead to secondary diseases.
 Studies have shown that dental diseases can lead to heart, lung and liver problems.